kardianos/vendor-spec/README.md

 		// path elements "." or "..".
 		Local string

+		// ImportAs records what field should be used in the import path.
+		// Possible values are: "vendor" or "local".
+If omitted the value
+		// implies "vendor".
+If the value is "vendor" the import path should
+		// be the Vendor field.
+If the value is "local" the import path should
+		// be the Local field.
+		ImportAs string

 		// The revision of the package.
 This field must be persisted by all
 		// tools, but not all tools will interpret this field.
 		// The value of Revision should be a single value that can be used